 - The initial response to a report from a child is important.
 It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report. - If staff have a concern about a child or a child makes a report to them, they should follow the referral process as per Raedwald Trust reporting guidance.
-As is always the case, if staff are in any doubt as to what to do they should speak to the designated safeguarding lead (or a deputy). - Following a report of sexual violence or sexual harassment, the safeguarding team will ensure they are supported in dealing with this by following the guidance in Part 5 of Keeping Children Safe in Education (2020).
+As is always the case, if staff are in any doubt as to what to do they should speak to the designated safeguarding lead (or a deputy). - Following a report of sexual violence or sexual harassment, the safeguarding team will ensure they are supported in dealing with this by following the guidance in Part 5 of Keeping Children Safe in Education (2021), alongside the separate guidance 'Sexual violence and sexual harassment between children in schools and colleges'.